Simon Goldberg

 Select Publications

-• Goldberg, S., Dahl, C. J., Bolt, D. M., Davidson, R. J., & Hirshberg, M. J. (In Press).
+• Goldberg, S. B., Bolt, D. M., Dahl, C. J., Davidson, R. J., & Hirshberg, M. J. (2024).
 Does it matter how meditation feels?
 An experience sampling study.
-Journal of Consulting and Clinical Psychology
+Journal of Consulting and Clinical Psychology, 92(8), 531.

-• Riordan, K. M., Simonsson, O., Frye, C., Vack, N. J., Sachs, J., Fitch, D., Goldman, R. L., Chiang, E. S., Dahl, C. J., Davidson, R. J., & Goldberg, S. (In Press).
+• Riordan, K. M., Simonsson, O., Frye, C., Vack, N. J., Sachs, J., Fitch, D., Goldman, R. I., Chiang, E. S., Dahl, C. J., Davidson, R. J., & Goldberg, S. B. (2024).
 How often should I meditate?
 A randomized trial examining the role of meditation frequency when total amount of meditation is held constant.
-Journal of Counseling Psychology
+Journal of Counseling Psychology, 71, 104-114. doi: 10.1037/cou0000725

-• Lam, S. U., Xie, Q., & Goldberg, S. (In Press).
-Situating Meditation Apps Within the Ecosystem of Meditation Practice: Population-Based Survey Study.
-JMIR Mental Health, 10(e43565)
+• Lam, S. U., Xie, Q., & Goldberg, S. B. (2023).
+Situating meditation apps within the ecosystem of meditation practice: Population-based survey study.
+JMIR Mental Health, 10, e43565.

 • Jiwani, Z., Tatar, R., Dahl, C., Wilson-Mendenhall, C. D., Hirshberg, M. J., Davidson, R. J., & Goldberg, S. (2023).
-Examining equity in access and utilization of a freely available meditation app.
-Npj Mental Health Research, 2(1), 5.
+Examining equity in access and utilization of a freely available meditation app. npj Mental Health Research2(1), 5.
 Doi.

 • Goldberg, S. (2022).
 A common factors perspective on mindfulness-based interventions.
-Nature Reviews Psychology, 1, 605-619.
+Nature Reviews Psychology1, 605-619.
 Doi.